-Changing your hair color is a common desire — whether to experiment with a new look, cover gray hairs, or simply refresh your appearance.
-However, frequent use of hair dye can cause significant damage if not handled properly.
+Changing your hair color is a common desire—whether to experiment with a new look, cover gray hairs, or refresh your appearance.
+However, many people wonder, does hair dye damage hair?
+The truth is that frequent coloring can lead to dryness, breakage, and overall hair dye damage if not done correctly.

-If you want vibrant color without compromising your hair’s health, here’s how to protect your strands before, during, and after coloring.
+If you want vibrant color without compromising your hair’s health, it’s important to understand how to prevent hair damage from dye and protect your strands before, during, and after the coloring process.

 How to Prevent Hair Damage from Hair Dye: Tips for Healthy, Radiant Color